NickBusey/Workflowier/README.md

 ## Current features

+ - Adds a 'View Tags' button which opens a menu with a link to every hashtag in your document, with a count of how many times each tag appears.
  - Adds 'this week', 'today', and 'just now' buttons to the header to show recently changed items.
  - Random hashtag functionality.
 Any hashtags with -rand at the end will go to another random item with the same hashtag.
 Basically recreates the functionality of flash cards.

   Example: #spanish-rand for spanish words you want to study. #capitals-rand for capitals.

 ## Planned features

+ - Sort tag list by count
  - Show percentage of items with a certain hashtag that are 'complete'.
- - A view of all tags on side of window, tag cloud.
-Ordered by frequency.
  - Show streak of recently created items with hashtags that have been 'completed'.
 This will replicate "don't break the chain" functionality.
  - Better install?